 Christopher Harris Jr. was born in Tulsa, Oklahoma on June 18, 1989.
 From a very early age it was clear that Chris was a natural-born athlete.
 As a student at Bixby High School, Chris earned all-state honors in both football and basketball, while also earning varsity letters in track.
 In the end, Chris’s passion and talent in football prevailed and that became his focus as he moved onto college.

 Harris attended college and played football at the University of Kansas.
 Although KU is not traditionally known for their football program, Chris managed one of the most successful football careers the school had ever seen.
-Always a leader, Chris served as Team Captain his senior year and earned Defensive Back of the Year honors.
+Chris served as Team Captain his senior year, leading the team to an Orange Bowl victory and earning Defensive Back of the Year honors.
 By the end of his college career, Chris has landed himself at #2 on the Kansas football all-time tackles list.

 Despite a successful college career, Chris was not selected in the NFL draft.
 Chris began to realized that as an underdog if he wanted to play in the NFL he would need to take his game to the next level.
 Chris was more than up for the challenge.
 He continued to train harder than ever and eventually earned an invitation to the Denver Broncos training camp.
 Upon joining camp, Chris was not considered by coaches to be a likely candidate to make the team.
 But once again Chris worked hard at practice to prove to everyone that he deserved to make the team.
 His performance was good enough to earn him a roster spot and a $2000 signing bonus.